 - Completed Writing Prompt

 - MA in Teaching Only: attendance at a group or individual information session

 Official transcripts for every undergraduate credit that were part of your bachelor’s degree are needed for the graduate application process.
-Transcripts from any previous graduate level work is also needed.
+Transcripts from any previous graduate level work are also needed.
 You can send your transcripts to Augsburg University by electronic transfer or by mail.

 Graduate admission into the MAT and MAE degree program for additional licensure requires applicants to hold a baccalaureate degree from an accredited four-year college or university with a minimum undergraduate cumulative grade point average of 2.5 (on a scale of A = 4.0).